-Rows correspond to the irreps and show the character of the elements
+Rows correspond to the irreps and show the character of the elements (precisely: that of the classes).

 Basis of a representation

 We know the relation between operators and matrices:

 Consider a set of (linearly independent) functions $\{\phi_i\}$ such that the space spanned is an invariant space with respect to all operators of the group.
 E.g.: